Garage-ISEP/herogu-back/README.md

  * If the container uses more than 150% of the limit it will be instantly reset.

 ## Container configuration
-Configuration service execute commands in project container to update configurations without recreating the container.
+Configuration service executes commands in project container to update configurations without recreating the container.
 [See corresponding service](src/services/config.service.ts).
 It can:
  * Update PHP log level or totally disable logs
  * Update Nginx http root path in project